-RF spectrum used to transmit signals from a cable operator's headend or packetizes the video or data into an MPEG transport stream and digitally modulates the digital transport stream onto a downstream RF carrier using quadrature amplitude modulation (QAM).
+Downstream 1) Transmissions from CMTS to CM.
+This includes transmission from the CMTS Core packetizes the video or data into an MPEG transport stream and digitally modulates the digital transport stream onto a downstream RF carrier using quadrature amplitude modulation (QAM).

-A headend or hub device that receives packets of digital video or data.
-It re-Edge QAM modulator from the CMTS Core to a particular QAM channel of the RPD.
-In PSP operation, there can exist several flows per QAM channel.
+Edge QAM modulator A headend or hub device that receives packets of digital video or data.
+It reexist several flows per QAM channel.

-Flow A stream of packets in [R-DEPI] used to transport data of a certain priority
+Flow A stream of packets in [R-DEPI] used to transport data of a certain priority from the